William Ramsay Smith: Coroner and public servant

-In 1904 Smith graduated DSc from the University of Adelaide, and published A Manual for Coroners.
-In his spare time made a special study of Aboriginal Australians.
-Smith was the author of The Aborigines of Australia, which was printed in volume three of the Official Year Book of the Commonwealth of Australia (1910), in which he criticised misrepresentation of Aboriginal people, suggesting review of "our knowledge of [their] beliefs and actions" and referring to them as the "most interesting [race] at present on earth and the least deserving to be exterminated by us and the most wronged at our hands".
+Smith took a doctorate of science from the University of Adelaide in 1904, the same year he brought out A Manual for Coroners.
+Aboriginal Australians had by now become a serious private interest for Smith, and it was in this period that he wrote "The Aborigines of Australia" for the Official Year Book of the Commonwealth of Australia.
+The piece took contemporary misrepresentations of Aboriginal people to task, calling for a fresh look at "our knowledge of [their] beliefs and actions", and describing Aboriginal Australians as the "most interesting [race] at present on earth and the least deserving to be exterminated by us and the most wronged at our hands".

-In 1906 he was elected a Fellow of the Royal Society of Edinburgh.
-His proposers were Sir William Turner, Daniel John Cunningham, Alexander Crum Brown and Cargill Gilston Knott.
+Smith's election as a Fellow of the Royal Society of Edinburgh followed in 1906, proposed by Sir William Turner, Daniel John Cunningham, Alexander Crum Brown and Cargill Gilston Knott, and he later served two terms as president of the anthropology section of the Australasian Association for the Advancement of Science.

-In 1913 he published Medical Jurisprudence from the Judicial Standpoint, for which he received the degree of MD from Edinburgh University.
+His 1913 book Medical Jurisprudence from the Judicial Standpoint earned him a Doctor of Medicine from Edinburgh University.